GSAPP-CDP/Smorgasbord/src/content/modules/12-rhino-intro/12-3_rhino-3d.md

 ### Getting Started

-Since we'll be working in 3D from here, let's **switch to the Perspective viewport** by clicking on the "Perspective" tab at the bottom left of your window.
+Since we'll be working in 3D from here, **switch to the Perspective viewport** by clicking on the "Perspective" tab at the bottom left of your window.
 Then make sure your camera target is in the area where you'll be working by selecting your 2D geometry, using the `Zoom` command, and choosing  `Selected` in the command prompt (or use the default alias for this, `ZS`).
 Now when you orbit (by dragging the right mouse button), the camera will remain pointed at this part of your model.

 ![3D start layers](images/12-3/start-layers.png#img-left)